Ever wondered about the different ways to meditate? There are so many styles to explore.

 Ready to start meditating?

-Different Ways To Meditate- Listing 10 Types to choose from
+Different Ways To Meditate- 10 Techniques to Choose From

-Some of the different ways and types of meditation techniques mentioned below are not mutually exclusive.
+Some of the different types and ways to meditate that we mentioned below are not mutually exclusive.

-Sometimes combining them can lead to more powerful meditation experiences.
+Sometimes combining them can lead to more powerful experiences.

 1. Mindfulness Meditation

-Mindfulness meditation may be what many of us picture when we think of meditation.
+Mindfulness meditation may be what many of us picture when we think of the practice.

-This style of meditation involves focusing on the present moment and letting the other thoughts and distractions fade away.
+This style involves focusing on the present moment and letting other thoughts and distractions fade away.

-Mindfulness requires mental training.
-When one begins mindfulness types of meditation, they are often met with the constant distracting chatter of thoughts where the mind wanders-sometimes called the “monkey mind.”
+Mindfulness meditation requires mental training in awareness.
+When one begins, they are often met with the constant distracting chatter of thoughts where the mind wanders.
+Sometimes called the “monkey mind.”

 At first, it may seem impossible to quiet the monkey mind.
-With this practice, patience, repetition, and a non-judgmental approach can help you work through the initial difficulties.
+With this mindfulness meditation practice, patience, repetition, and a non-judgmental approach can help you work through the initial difficulties.
+Building a strong foundation for other types as well.

 2. Breathwork